 As an adult, I affirm my early life experiences because they set me on a course of exploration of the various spiritual and psychological approaches to healing and the process of becoming a whole human being.
-Now in my late 70s, sharing what I've learned with others looking for positive life changes is my passion and my joy.
+Now that I'm 80, sharing what I've learned with others looking for positive life changes is my passion and my joy.

 I've worked in "Human Services" in many capacities since 1965, splitting my time between providing direct services to individuals & families and positions in management.
 My early experiences include working as a recreational therapist in a private mental hospital, ten years at the Los Angeles County welfare department, where I started as a Social Worker I and ended up as Deputy District Director, and my work in Washington State where I was the only Children's Protective Services Worker for Grays Harbor County, including the Quinault Reservation.

 I received my Certification as a Hakomi Practitioner in 1988 and as a Teacher in 1989.
 I also participated a various ongoing trainings and supervision over the following years.
 The Hakomi method was the most powerful agent of change in my life and it is my privilege to be able to share it with others.